Living in Herne Hill

 Transport links analysis

-Herne Hill has good public transport links, with regular services connecting the area to major employment centres and neighbouring towns.
+Herne Hill has limited public transport options.
+Most residents rely on a car for daily commuting and errands.
 The nearest railway station is Herne Hill, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The good transport connectivity in Herne Hill provides solid support for property values.
+Planned transport improvements could be a catalyst for future price growth in Herne Hill.

 Living in Herne Hill — lifestyle and amenities